Lock and Dam No. 1: Hydroelectric Power Production

 The Corps built a base for a hydroelectric plant in the 1917 dam but Federal law required that the plant not be built by the government.
 Ford built the powerhouse, completed 1924, to power an assembly plant Ford also built on top of the bluff adjacent to the plant.
 The assembly plant closed in 2011 and the land is being redeveloped for residential and commercial uses.
 The powerhouse is 156 ft long by 112 ft wide and is built into the east end of the dam.
 It includes 4 turbines and generators with a total capacity of 17,920 kW using 7,000 cfs of water.
-It generates about 97,100 megawatthours (MWh) a year.
-Before it's closure, the powerhouse supplied all the electricity to the assembly plant, plus free power to the lock and dam, and 22,000 MWh (22%) was sold to the local power grid.
+It generates about 97,100 megawatt-hours (MWh) a year.
+Before the closure of the assembly plant, the powerhouse supplied all the electricity to the assembly plant, plus free power to the lock and dam, and 22,000 MWh (22%) was sold to the local power grid.
 Since the closure of the assembly plant and subsequent purchase of the powerhouse by Brookfield Renewable Power Inc. in 2008 all electricity generated at the facility has been sold on the wholesale market.